guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 The idea for this transition was to measure the distance of each pixel to the center, and make the `cutoff` go from the maximum distance to the center to `0`.

 Here I use the tricks I learned before. `- 0.5` to center the image in clip space. `length` to calculate the length of the vector.
-I also precomputed the maximum radius so that it was not repeated for every pixel.
+I also precompute the maximum radius so that it is not repeated for every pixel.

 Such a cool effect, with only 10 lines of code!
 </div>

 <hr />

-You may have noticed I did not implement the animation seen in the inicial gif. that will be done in the next post
+You may have noticed I did not implement the animation seen in the initial gif.
+That

 <script type="text/javascript" src="/assets/js/vendor/regl-2.0.1.min.js"></script>
 {%- include slider.html -%}